 Mission: increase access to information so that individuals can make the most informed decisions and bridge the gap between public and private sectors.
-I believe that technology drives innovations which increases the efficiency and efficacy of processes and bureaucracies.
-I also believe that technology does not change intent; it is merely a tool to get to one’s intent/goals.
+Technology does not change intent; it merely catalyzes it.

 Personal: In another life, was an award-winning classically trained concert pianist, having studied under Nina Polonsky, the late George Haddad, and the late Sylvia Zaremba.
 A fitness fanatic- boxer and runner.
 Marathon PR: 3 hours 26 minutes; 3rd in age group at Beirut Marathon; 1st in Wadi Rum Mixed Relays.
 Also a huge music nerd, mostly indie, classical, bluegrass, and jazz.